 How can I store leftover seasoned ground beef?

-Store any leftovers in an airtight container in the refrigerator for up to three days, or freeze for longer storage.
-Ensure to label and date as needed.
+Put leftovers in an airtight container in the fridge for up to three days, or freeze them.
+Don’t forget to label and date it.

 Can I use turkey or chicken instead of beef?

-Absolutely!
-Ground turkey or chicken can be seasoned similarly and makes for a great leaner alternative.
+Sure!
+Ground turkey or chicken can be seasoned the same way and is a leaner choice.

 What is the cooking time for ground beef?